-Project: 2007-02: Cold Weather Testing of the Halliday Road Grip Unit Champion: Diana Clonch, Ohio Department of Transportation
+Project: 2007-02: Cold Weather Testing of the Halliday Road Grip Unit

+Champion: Diana Clonch, Ohio Department of Transportation

-- Jeff Tilley is preparing a final report for presentation at the TRB show next June in Indianapolis. - Jeff Tilley will forward a copy to Aurora when it is completed. - Ohio DOT brought the RT3 unit back from North Dakota last week. - A presentation on results will be made at the 4th National Conference on Surface Transportation Weather in Indianapolis. - A project mini-meeting was held in Toronto in September 2008. - Jeff Tilley would try to send a final report to Scott Roeder prior to the Albuquerque meeting. - Participating states gave their comments on the draft final report, and additional technical comments were anticipated after Max Perchanok's revisions. - Max submitted comments to Jeff Tilley early in April 2009 and a portion of these requested changes would be made by early June.
+- Jeff Tilley is preparing a final report for presentation at the TRB show next June in Indianapolis. - Ohio DOT brought the RT3 unit back from North Dakota last week. - A presentation on results will be made at the 4th National Conference on Surface Transportation Weather in Indianapolis. - Jeff Tilley would try to send a final report to Scott Roeder prior to the Albuquerque meeting. - Participating states gave their comments on the draft final report, and additional technical comments were anticipated after Max Perchanok's revisions. - Max submitted comments to Jeff Tilley early in April 2009 and a portion of these requested changes would be made by early June.
 Some comments were beyond the scope and would need to be addressed so the two planned a call. - Waiting to hear back from UND. - UND had expressed some security concerns with sharing the extra data collected on this project.
-It was agreed that Jeff Tilley would gather this data and forward it on to Chris Albrecht where it could be accessible upon request. - Max noted that Quebec did a friction report and that the two devices should be compared. - The draft report is being finished. - A mini-meeting is scheduled for Des Moines on September 21, 2010.
+It was agreed that Jeff Tilley would gather this data and forward it on to Chris Albrecht where it could be accessible upon request. - Max noted that Quebec did a friction report and that the two devices should be compared. - The draft report is being finished. - A mini-meeting was held Des Moines on September 21, 2010. - Tina Greenfield sent a note to the UND contract office a few months ago about finding a successful conclusion to this project, but has not heard a response plan from UND.

-Approximate % Com pplete: 90 %

-Barriers/Issues: None e.

 Recommendations: X continue as planned continue with modifications discontinue

-- This project was funded for \$40,000 in FY 2007. - An in-kind contribution from Ontario MOT is also a part of this effort. - Project Team: Scott Roeder (champion), Mike Kisse, Dan Roosevelt, Max Perchanok, Tina Greenfield, Bill Hoffman
+- This project was funded for \$40,000 in FY 2007. - An in-kind contribution from Ontario MOT is also a part of this effort. - Project Team: Diana Clonch (champion), Mike Kisse, Max Perchanok, Tina Greenfield, Bill Hoffman, Lee Smithson